-If the medical examiner determines that the driver is fit to drive and is also able to perform non-driving responsibilities as may be required, the medical examiner signs the medical certificate which the driver must carry with his/her license.
+If the medical examiner determines that the driver is fit to drive and is also able to perform non-driving responsibilities as may be required, the medical examiner signs the medical certificate which the driver must carry with his/her license, as specified in federal regulation.
 The certificate must be dated.
 Under current regulations, the certificate is valid for two years, unless the driver has a medical condition that does not prohibit driving but does require more frequent monitoring.
 In such situations, the medical certificate should be issued for a shorter length of time.
 The physical examination should be done carefully and at least as complete as is indicated by the attached form.
-Contact the FMCSA at (202) 366-1790 for further information (a vision exemption, qualifying drivers under 49 CFR 391.64, etc.).
+CONTACT THE FMCSA AT (202) 366-4001 FOR FURTHER INFORMATION (a vision exemption, Skill Performance Evaluation [SPE] Certificate, exempt intracity zone, qualifying drivers under 49 CFR 391.64, etc.).
+NOTE: In California, if a driver is only qualified when accompanied by a waiver/exemption, Skill Performance Evaluation Certificate, or when qualified by operation of 49 CFR 391.64, a copy of the waiver/exemption or certificate must be attached to the medical report before submission to the California Department of Motor Vehicles.
+If the driver does not already have such a waiver/exemption or certificate, do not check the "waiver/exemption or certificate" boxes.
+If a driver does not qualify solely on the standards in 49 CFR 391.41(b) 1,2,10, or 11, he/she may be eligible for a restricted California commercial license.
+Please check the appropriate box on page 4.